Manage service definitions for gRPC requests in Postman

 import "messages/HelloRequest.proto"

 In this scenario, you'll need to configure the parent directory of enums and messages (in other words, protos) as your import path in Postman.
 The added import path can look something like this: /Users/johndoe/projects/my-app/protos/.
-You can configure import paths in a request using the Import paths option in the Import flow after you select the file to import.
+After you import a proto file, select the Import paths tab to configure import paths in a request.

 Adding import paths